silverlight513/Rownd/README.md

  - Console version if not in debug mode
  - Allow use of dynamic routes
  - Hierarchical routes with parents
- - Add tests for actions and helpers (maybe controllers, depends on scope)
+ - Add tests for framework functions
+ - Add in History mode so no need for the #